khulnasoft/AiKit/docs/overview/contributing/the_basics.rst

 Managing Your Fork
 ------------------

-When contributing to Ivy, the first step is to create a fork of the repository.
+When contributing to Aikit, the first step is to create a fork of the repository.
 Then, it's best practice to create a separate branch for each new pull request (PR) you create.
 This can be done using: